 Study ID: F/N-R20-3895L

-Effect of orally administered vitamin A on the esophageal lining following radiofrequency ablation
+Effect of vitamin A (retinol) on esophageal neosquamous epithelia induced by radiofrequency ablation

-Barrett’s esophagus (BE) is a condition that arises from chronic heartburn or gastroesophageal reflux disease and can lead to cancer of the esophagus.
-Radiofrequency ablation (RFA) is a nonsurgical procedure that uses a spectrum of energy to produce a highly localized heat-like effect on the tissue in order to destroy the dysplastic Barrett’s region.
+BE is a condition that arises from chronic heartburn or gastroesophageal reflux disease and can lead to cancer of the esophagus.
+RFA is a nonsurgical procedure that uses a spectrum of energy to produce a highly localized heat-like effect on the tissue in order to destroy the dysplastic Barrett’s region.

-Eligible patients for this clinical trial are randomized into one of two study arms.
+Eligible patients for this study are randomized into one of two study arms.
 One group receives treatment with orally administered vitamin A. The other group receives a placebo.

-This prospective, randomized study is to determine if orally administered retinoic acid (5,000 – 10,000 IU) can induce modification of the esophageal lining in patients who have undergone RFA of their Barrett’s tissue.
+This prospective, randomized study is to determine if orally administered retinoic acid (10,000 – 25,000 IU) can induce modification of the esophageal lining at the level of the epithelial tight junctional seals in patients who have undergone RFA of their Barrett’s tissue.
 The modification of the new esophageal lining may be less leaky to refluxed acid.

 - Must have been diagnosed with BE